amqp-node/amqplib/doc/channel_api.md

 apply per-*consumer*, rather than per-channel.
 It will apply to consumers started after the method is called.
 See [rabbitmq-prefetch][].

+Use the `global` flag to get the per-channel behaviour.
+To keep life interesting, using the `global` flag with an RabbitMQ older than v3.3.0 will bring down the whole connection.

 ### `Channel#recover()`